Corporation & S Corporation Tax Information

 (For information on the composite filing requirements for partnerships and other pass-through entities taxed as partnerships, visit our Partnership page.)

-An S corporation is required to file Form CT-1065/CT-1120SI, Connecticut Composite Income Tax Return, and make a composite Connecticut income tax payment on behalf of each nonresident shareholder where the shareholder’s pro rata share of the PE's income derived from or connected with Connecticut sources is $1,000 or more.
+An S corporation is required to file Form CT-1065/CT-1120SI, Connecticut Composite Income Tax Return, and make a composite Connecticut income tax payment on behalf of each nonresident non-corporate shareholder or pass-through entity that is a shareholder where the shareholder’s pro rata share of the PE's income derived from or connected with Connecticut sources is $1,000 or more.

 For more information, please see IP 2006(22), Connecticut Income Tax Changes Affecting Pass-Through Entities.